imwaitingnow/skyline-scripts/README.md

 Feel free to contribute, suggest changes, or add your own spin to any of the scripts.
 We're all on this coding journey together, and your input is valuable.

+# to install
+click on the script you want to use click raw then install simple

 ## Connect with Me

 - Join the conversation on [Discord](https://discord.gg/HJJqRZpH2D) for discussions, questions, and collaboration.